Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 - Added Media Querys to About page.
 - Added Author image and some layout structure to About page.
 - Finished About Me section
+- Every content is now responsive

+  **_Fixes_**

+  - Every element on the web application is now responsive

   **_Issues_**